lewandowski/css-groundhog/docs/_pages/index.md

 extra modules that come in handy when working with websites and web applications: Layouts, lightboxes, etc.

-If you work in one of our GWT web applications like Dynatrace SaaS or Managed, please use the Dynatrace widget library instead.
+If you work in one of our GWT web applications like Dynatrace, please use the Dynatrace widget library instead.
 This project is just there to be a guideline or a precursor to widgets that find their way into GWT.